Honoring Reporting That Changes How We Understand the World

 The Briscoe Center for American History at The University of Texas at Austin, in partnership with the Safer family, is launching the Morley Safer Award for Outstanding Reporting.
 Claims such as “fake news” demonstrate that we are living in a time that increasingly rejects the power of evidence—a concern shared by journalists and historians alike.
 Celebrating and supporting the integrity, tenacity, and courage of reporters like Morley Safer has become critical to the health of journalism, history, and even our democracy itself.

 The Morley Safer Award will honor reporting that displays integrity, tenacity, and audacity.
 The reporting may be in any medium: print, broadcast, radio, or digital.
 The jury will look for work that honors Safer’s journalistic priorities: challenging conventional thinking, illuminating overlooked stories, embracing history, and a dedication to precise and elegant language.

-The Morley Safer Award for Outstanding Reporting, which includes a cash prize of $5,000, will be presented at a lunch in New York City each fall.
+The Morley Safer Award for Outstanding Reporting, which includes a cash prize of $5,000, will be presented at a lunch in New York City each year.

-The 2019 Morley Safer Award is supported by the Safer family, the Marion Goldin Charitable Gift Fund, and an anonymous donor.
+The Morley Safer Award is supported by the Safer family and philanthropic contributions.